dell/csm-docs/content/v1/deployment/rpm/modules/installation/authorization/authorization.md

 ### Dark Sites

-For environments where `yum` will not work, obtain the supported version of container-selinux for your OS version and install it.
+For environments where the package manager `yum` is not available, ensure that you install a supported version of `container-selinux` package that is suitable for your Linux distribution.

-The container-selinux RPMs for CentOS/RedHat 7 and 8 can be downloaded from [https://rpmfind.net/linux/rpm2html/search.php?query=container-selinux](https://rpmfind.net/linux/rpm2html/search.php?query=container-selinux).

 ## Deploying the CSM Authorization Proxy Server